 This process, performed on a regular basis, increases the probability that we can detect potential problems before they happen and prevent unexpected breakdowns.

-A sensible servicing schedule for refrigeration units inside a building, is just once a year.
+A sensible wine cellar servicing schedule for refrigeration units inside a building is just once a year.
 However, components that are located outside and exposed to the elements, are best serviced every six months.

 Services Consideration by Refrigeration System Type

 There is little core mechanical variation between refrigeration system types and brands.
 They all have essentially the same basic components.
-It is worth noting however that split systems are generally a lot more serviceable as they inherently provide better access to the internal components.
+It is worth noting however that split system is generally a lot more serviceable as they inherently provide better access to the internal components.

 While through-the-wall cooling units can be less expensive initially they can therefore cost a lot more in the long term.
-For this reason Wine Cellar Cooling Services Miami usually recommend split systems be installed for serious wine collector’s wine cellars.
+For this reason, Wine Cellar Cooling Services Miami usually recommends that split systems be installed for serious wine collectors’ wine cellars.

 Common Causes of Premature Breakdown